 7 It’s All Clumping Together…

 The ultimate goal of this project was to assess the predictability of COVID-19 cases given the wastewater-based epidemiological surveillance for SARS-CoV-2.
-Essentially, we will explore the associations between the case counts and the viral loads in wastewater samples.
+So, we will explore the associations between the case counts and the viral loads in wastewater samples.
 Since we have a hierarchical dataset for the RT-qPCR results, we can take a couple different approaches with the data.
 We could use the data at any one of the hierarchy levels, but as the unit of analysis gets smaller, the model complexity increases where at the technical replicate level we would likely need to control for the correlation among replicates of the same sample and location.
 If we were to take a meaningful summary of RT-qPCR results for every given sampling time, then we would effectively remove the additional sources correlation among observations.
 The correlations among the different replicates will impact the uncertainty but will not impact averages.
 Furthermore, since the data are time series, we should address potential autocorrelation in the time of the samples.
 Of note, this approach of summarization to a single viral load estimate per sampling date could contribute to a loss of information from those lower levels of data, but this may be minimal given an appropriate summarization.

 7.1 Determining an Appropriate Summarization Scheme